TallKite/linnstrument-firmware/README.md

 MISC SMALL BUG FIXES

-* Respond to midi input on the main channel when in ChanPerNote mode
+* Respond to midi input on the main channel when in ChanPerNote or ChanPerRow mode
 * If the DAW resets CCs 98-101, RPN/NRPN handling is unaffected
 * Receiving CC1 used to always move the 1st fader, CC2 moved the 2nd fader, etc. even when the faders were not linked to CCs 1-8.
 Faders now respond to the proper CC.
-Note that other uses of the CC take priority.
-For example, CC6 can move a fader only if it's not part of a NRPN.
+But CC6 and CC38 can move a fader only if they're not part of an RPN or an NRPN.

 #  MICROTONAL FEATURES